Marcin-Ramotowski/Archicad-API-Scripts/README.md

       Chair numbering - It numbers the places by grouping them in rows according to height.
 Great to numbering places on the huge stadium, cinema or theatre.
       Zones numbering - It numbers the zones by assigning them an id based on their location.
       Zone allocation - It assigns objects to the zones within which they are located based on data from the project and the exported IFC file.
       IDs assignment - It assigns unique ids for objects according to Archicad's default ID allocation rules.
+Moreover to objects with the same dimensions assign the id of the first of these twin elements.
 Great for cleaning up the mess of item IDs.
       Room report - It collects data on the zone representing the room in question and inserts it into the indicated file at the indicated locations.
-      Shared Id - It assigns to objects with the same dimensions the id of the first of these twin elements.
       Shared Id for walls - It assigns the same id for these walls which have the same construction composite.
     I also created a separate package of functions used in the indicated scripts, especially for the most extensive Zone Allocation script.
 It can be found in the location: "Ustawiające właściwości\Pakiet"